malakum/event_platform/README.old.md

 3. **Social media integration**: Allow users to share events on social platforms.
 4. **Cross-platform**: Build both a website and a mobile app.
 5. **Google/Social login**: Allow users to sign up using their Google or social media accounts.

+## to add react app in this project
+npx create-react-app@latest .